Tools

 You don't need a fancy studio to make high-quality polymer clay pieces, but a few key tools make the work much easier.
 These resources suggest tools for evaluating rollers, tissue blades, guide rails, and independent oven thermometers.
 Invest in tools that save you sanding time.

-Weekly notes
+Studio notes

-Get weekly polymer clay tool notes
+Get polymer clay tool notes

-New project notes, small checks, and practical links each week.
+New project notes, small checks, and practical links as they publish.
 Free, no spam, unsubscribe anytime.

 We will not share or sell your email.
 Unsubscribe anytime.